mongodb/mongo-rust-driver/manual/src/reading.md

 ## Database and Collection Handles

-Once you have a `Client`, you can call [`Client::database`](https://docs.rs/mongodb/latest/mongodb/struct.Client.html#method.database) to create a handle to a particular databse on the server, and [`Database::collection`](https://docs.rs/mongodb/latest/mongodb/struct.Database.html#method.collection) to create a handle to a particular collection in that database.  [`Database`](https://docs.rs/mongodb/latest/mongodb/struct.Database.html) and [`Collection`](https://docs.rs/mongodb/latest/mongodb/struct.Collection.html) handles are lightweight - creating them requires no IO, `clone`ing them is cheap, and they can be safely shared across threads or async tasks.
+Once you have a `Client`, you can call [`Client::database`](https://docs.rs/mongodb/latest/mongodb/struct.Client.html#method.database) to create a handle to a particular database on the server, and [`Database::collection`](https://docs.rs/mongodb/latest/mongodb/struct.Database.html#method.collection) to create a handle to a particular collection in that database.  [`Database`](https://docs.rs/mongodb/latest/mongodb/struct.Database.html) and [`Collection`](https://docs.rs/mongodb/latest/mongodb/struct.Collection.html) handles are lightweight - creating them requires no IO, `clone`ing them is cheap, and they can be safely shared across threads or async tasks.
 For example:
 ```rust,no_run
 # extern crate mongodb;
 # extern crate tokio;